This document outlines the processes used to create, maintain and delete user accounts on Seton Hall University's email systems.

 Email Quotas and File Size Restrictions

-Student’s email on the Microsoft Live@EDU system hosted by Microsoft has a maximum file size for attachments of 20 MB (megabytes) and a maximum file size for each users Email Box (including all folders) of 25 GB (gigabytes)
+As determined by Microsoft, email on the hosted Microsoft Office 365 system has a maximum file size for attachments of 25 MB (megabytes) and a maximum mailbox size (including folders and deleted mail) of 50 GB (gigabytes).

 Approved by Banner and Administrative Computing Steering Committee